milyin/async-object/README.md

 # Async Object

-This crate provides reference-counting wrappers with event support for using objects in asynchronous environment
+This crate provides reference-counting wrappers with event support for using objects in asynchronous environment.

-The main purpose of the library is to provide foundation for my experimental GUI library [WAG](https://github.com/milyin/wag), but it's abstract enough to be used anywhere else.
+The main purpose of the crate is to provide foundation for my experimental GUI library [WAG](https://github.com/milyin/wag), but it's abstract enough to be used anywhere else.

 See more detailed documentation at docs.rs: [async_object](https://docs.rs/async_object/0.1.1/async_object/) and [async_object_derive](https://docs.rs/async_object_derive/0.1.0/async_object_derive/)